meneghel/meneghel/README.md

 Technology is the bridge between ideas and transformation.

 The real value happens when innovation improves people's lives and helps organizations become a better version of themselves.

 ---

+## Final Thought

+Technology alone does not transform businesses.

+People do.

+Technology simply accelerates what visionary people are capable of achieving.

+---